-If you want to know more about 5G itself, check out our main 5G feature - otherwise, let's see who's talked about launching 5G phones so far.
+If you want to know more about 5G itself, including all the details on the network rollouts, check out our main 5G feature - otherwise, let's see who's talked about launching 5G phones so far.

 LG V50 ThinQ